Vestibular Physiotherapy and Rehab in Coquitlam

 Physiotherapist assessment of BPPV will include history taking and screening questions to confirm the diagnosis and rule out different neurological lesion.
 The Physiotherapist will then perform Dix-Hallpike and Head Roll tests to identify the involved semi circular canals.
 Based on the findings, the physiotherapist will perform a manoeuvre to reposition the crystals in the proper place (most common is Epley manoeuvre).
 The treatment is pain free and typically takes about 10 minutes.
 This treatment has a reported success rate of between 80% -94% with one treatment.

 Vestibular rehabilitation focuses on reduction of symptoms of peripheral vestibular dysfunction such as dizziness, gaze disturbances and balance impairments.
 Chronic vestibular lesions can occur due to number of conditions including Vestibular Neuritis, Meniere’s disease and degeneration.
-The Physiotherapist will design and monitor a special exercise program to reduce symptoms associated with vestibular dysfunction.
+The Vestibular Physiotherapist will design and monitor a special exercise program to reduce symptoms associated with vestibular dysfunction.
 The exercises will include gaze stabilization exercises, habituation exercises (motion sensitivity reduction), static and dynamic balance exercises, and functional training.
-The treatment is available in our Port Coquitlam clinic, also serving Burnaby, Port Moody and Pitt Meadows.
+The treatment is available at our Port Coquitlam and Coquitlam clinics, also serving Burnaby, Port Moody and Pitt Meadows.

 *Please be aware that you may not be able to drive after your initial treatment*